 Active recreation is currently the most popular way that people are being physically active in the Waikato district.
-According to the recent Active NZ survey, running/jogging, walking, cycling, swimming, gardening and working out using equipment sit in the top 5 activities afor adults and/or voung people in the community1.

-These insights mirror regional trends that indicate walking tracks, cycling and are active at outdoor locations use indoor facilities
+According to the recent Active NZ survey, running/jogging, walking, cycling, swimming, gardening and working out using equipment sit in the top 5 activities afor adults and/or young people in the community (Active NZ, 2021).
+These insights mirror regional trends that indicate walking tracks, cycling and mountain biking tracks are the most used and considered the most helpful infrastructure to enable movement among local communities (Active NZ, 2021).